cpm-128/taskmaster-pro/README.md

 # Project Intro
 A company called Taskmaster wants to add features to their task-management application.
-To do this, I'll need to work with their existing codebase, which was built using jQuery, a third-party JavaScript library that simplifies DOM manipulation, and the front-end CSS library Bootstrap.
+To do this, work with the legacy codebase, which was built using jQuery, a third-party JavaScript library that simplifies DOM manipulation, and the front-end CSS library Bootstrap.

 ## Taskmaster App at Project Launch
 <img src="./assets/images/taskmaster-v0.jpeg">